 1862 A new race at the meeting was named after Prince Albert: The Prince of Wales’s Stakes.

 1863 Prince Albert, eldest son and second child of Victoria and Albert, known as Bertie, attended his ﬁrst Ascot meeting aged 21 and continued to lend his support to the Royal Meeting with enthusiasm.
 He restored the Royal Procession and revived the custom of inviting overseas visitors to Ascot.

 1873 Ascot witnessed the ﬁrst victory for the riding phenomenon Fred Archer.
-Over 14 years, he rode 80 winners at the racecourse.
+Over a 14 year period, he rode 80 winners at the racecourse.

 1896 The Grandstand clock tower was erected.

 1901 Racing at Ascot took place in sombre mood to mark the death of Queen Victoria.
 Prince Albert ascended the throne as King Edward VII.